ManifoldRG/software-control/README.md

 # software-control
-creating a new models capable of taking action on software
+creating new models capable of taking action on software

 ## Roadmap
 Phase 1 - Offline Perturbation (with a focus on GUI)